URiem/URiem/README.md

 ## Hi 👋 & Welcome To My GitHub Profile!

-My name is Ulrike Riemenschneider and I am a Junior Full Stack Developer.
+My name is Ulrike Riemenschneider and I am a Full Stack Developer specializing in Predictive Analytics.
 Prior to becoming a Software Developer I gained 20+ years of experience working in education, scientific research and business.
 I currently live in Germany, but my education, work and personal adventures have taken me to many countries over the years.
 I am fluent in English and German and have German and American citizenship.

 ### 🔭 I’m currently working on ...
-a machine learning app for the prediction of real estate prices.
+preparing myself for participation in my first Hackaton by gaining a deeper understanding of the version control system Git.

 ### 🌱 I’m currently learning ...
-machine learning algorithms.
+to prioratise a long To-Learn list that includes: Tableau, SQL (an other database languages), AWS Certification, and there is just so much more to learn!

 ### 🤔 I’m looking for help with ...
 seeking employment opportunities.